-In addition, more than 8 million are internally displaced in Ukraine.
+In addition, 5 million people are internally displaced in Ukraine and there are 8 million refugees within Europe.
 This is the largest displacement of European citizens since the Second World War, and women and children account for the majority of refugees.

-Ukraine’s health infrastructure has been significantly damaged, leaving operational facilities under-resourced and overwhelmed by patient needs.
+Ukraine’s health infrastructure is significantly damaged, leaving operational facilities under-resourced and overwhelmed by patient needs.

 Airlink swiftly activated its Europe Regional Response Plan following the Russian Federation’s full-scale military invasion of Ukraine on February 24th, 2022.

-We have also supported the transportation of 600 responders to Poland, Moldova, Slovakia, Hungary, and Romania on behalf of 20 nonprofit partners.
+We have also supported the transportation of 600+ responders to Poland, Moldova, Slovakia, Hungary, and Romania.
 Those deployed include doctors, nurses, psychologists, fuel assessment experts, telecommunication experts, logistics specialists, and team leaders.

 Within Ukraine, hostilities continue to disrupt logistics infrastructure, supply chain, and humanitarian corridors.
 Airlink is supporting the humanitarian community to identify efficient and effective delivery of aid and the transport of personnel.